RedisLabs/redislabs-docs/content/rc/security/single-sign-on/saml-sso/saml-integration-okta-generic.md

 To learn more about Redis Cloud support for SAML, see [SAML single sign on]({{<relref "/rc/security/single-sign-on/saml-sso">}}).

-## Step 1 - Setup your demo identity provider (IdP)
+## Step 1: Set up your demo identity provider (IdP)

 ### Create the OKTA SAML integration application

-1. Log into the OKTA admin console.
+1. Log in to the OKTA admin console.

 * Click **Applications > Create App Integration**.